BulkLoader :: Refactor me

 I am glad you could get your code working.

 Comments on this post are a poor way to get help or exchange usage information.
-As posted repeately, please use the mailing list for such issues, since you are more likely to get a useful response, and you can post a pretty long message over there as well.
+As posted repeately, please use the for such issues, since you are more likely to get a useful response, and you can post a pretty long message over there as well.

 Thanks Arthur Debert